Concept Cars Home

-1967 Autodynamics D-4 Mark IV news, pictures, and information
+1967 Autodynamics D-4 Mark IV

-Ray Caldwell created the company, Autodynamics, along with the help of friends Del Trott and Don MacSorely in 1962.
-American born Caldwell had studied at Harvard Business School and was passionate about racing. he spent much of his free time racing his 1932 Ford Roadster, and later competing in SCCA sanctioned races.
+Ray Caldwell created the company, Autodynamics, along with the help of friends Del Trott and Don MacSorely, in 1962.
+American-born Caldwell had studied at Harvard Business School and was passionate about racing. he spent much of his free time racing his 1932 Ford Roadster, and later competing in SCCA-sanctioned races.
 He joined the Air Force in the early 1960s and spent some time in Europe.
 His free time was spent racing in European races and rallies with his Porsche Super 90.

 The creation of the Formula Vee Series in the early 1960s provided an opportunity for many aspiring racers and builders.
-Customer cars were in high demand, and newly formed Autodynamics decided to gauge interest in a FV racer by running an ad displaying a drawing of their design.
-The response was tremendous, with over 1000 interested inquires.
+Customer cars were in high demand, and newly formed Autodynamics decided to gauge interest in an FV racer by running an ad displaying a drawing of their design.
+The response was tremendous, with over 1000 interested inquiries.
 Autodynamics collected money from a few interested buyers and began work on the new machine.
-The first car was ready for the 1964 FV Season, and Caldwell proved the cars potential by driving it to the SCCA National Championship.
+The first car was ready for the 1964 FV Season, and Caldwell proved the car's potential by driving it to the SCCA National Championship.
 The first series of Formula Vee racers were dubbed the D-1 MK1.
 They utilized a Volkswagen engine and gearbox with a trailing link front suspension and swing axles in the rear.
 The body was constructed from fiberglass and rested on a space frame chassis.
 In total, there were around 186 examples created.

 The first few years of production were difficult for the company.
 As with most businesses, it is hard to turn a profit in the first few years.
-It was not until 1967 that the company began making a profit, and by this time it was producing over 60 cars a year.
+It was not until 1967 that the company began making a profit, and by this time, it was producing over 60 cars a year.

 For customers that required more room in the cockpit, the D-4A model was available.
 It provided the room needed for larger customers, and 148 customers took advantage of this more-accommodating machine.